 Why work if you can get something for free?

 Pandemic or not, whether it be food, money, assistance, some Filipinos think this way!
 Haven’t we heard or even know stories of families who depended too much on their relative/s working abroad?
 Well-off uncles or aunts shouldering the school expenses of their nephews and nieces even though the parents can still work.
 Helping one another, your neighbor or your relatives is an essential Christian virtue, but this mustn’t promote overdependence.

 Sin of Omission

-Many of us are guilty of this and only a few can deny.
+Many of us are guilty of this and only a few can deny it.
 We even have a Filipino word for it, mañana habit!
-Some daily wage earners, and I’m saying this out of personal experience even have the practice of doing less in a day instead of finishing a task the fastest way they can.
+Some daily wage earners and I’m saying this out of personal experience practice doing less in a day instead of finishing a task the fastest way they can.
 Why?
 It’s because so they can do it tomorrow!

 We can discuss and think of the many reasons why some and only some Filipinos are indolent (some say because the youth are no longer being trained by their parents or guardians inside their homes to do basic chores, or it’s one of those old habits that is hard to kill or because the common Filipino mindset is YOLO) but one thing is for sure, there are Filipinos who continue to prove that we are not a lazy people and we can excel if will be given the chance and opportunity.

 To know more about the Philippines and the Filipinos, read more stories here!